docarray/docarray/docs/data_types/table/table.md

 ## Save to CSV file

-Vice versa, you can also store your DocList data to a `.csv` file.
+Vice versa, you can also store your DocList data to a `.csv` file using [`.to_csv()`][docarray.array.doc_list.io.to_csv].
 ```python
 docs.to_csv(file_path='/path/to/my_file.csv')
 ```

 Tabular data is often not the best choice to represent nested Documents.
-Hence, nested Documents will be stored flattened and can be accessed by their "__"-separated access paths.
+Hence, nested Documents will be stored flattened and can be accessed by their `'__'`-separated access paths.

 Let's look at an example.
 We now want to store not only the book data, but moreover book review data.
-Our `BookReview class` has a nested `book` attribute as well as the non-nested attributes `n_ratings` and `stars`.
+Our `BookReview` class has a nested `book` attribute as well as the non-nested attributes `n_ratings` and `stars`.

 ```python
 class BookReview(BaseDoc):